Agenda

 Clue#1 ~ Ordal’s Ordeals

 The Ruach were all survivors of the fall of Ergen.
-Those Ruach who chose to follow Selitos all remembered the burning of Myr T and those who chose to follow Tehlu appear to have had similar experiences.
+Those Ruach who chose to follow Selitos all remembered the burning of Myr T and those who chose to follow Tehlu appear to have had similar experiences in their own cities.

 Skarpi gives us a few brief lines about each of these ruach who stepped forwards to become angels in much the same way as the Adem recorded each sword bearer in Caesura’s atas.
 Of course on the Adem list the owners had all died in nasty ways making it read more like a very long winded obituary whilst all of those Ruach that we hear about were, against all odds, still alive for Skarpi to tell us of their life changing tales.
 Eight of them are featured in Skarpi’s angelic pen portraits and, Tehlu excepted, he paints a picture of them all as stubborn survivors and refugees from assorted backgrounds who had just emerged from a great ordeal of death and destruction as all of their cities fell.
 All except for Ordal that is.